davidamichelson/DIV6700/schedule.md

 ### Monday, September 19: Lecture on Baptism and Eucharist
 *Primary Sources*

 - McGowan, Anne and Paul F. Bradshaw, eds. and trans. *The Pilgrimage of Egeria: A New Translation of the Itinerarium Egeriae with Introduction and Commentary*, Sections 23-49.
 Collegeville, MN: Liturgical Press, 2018. *(VLC)*  (NB: the library's ebook can be very difficult to use and does not have good page numbers.
-Please refer to the section numbers instead).
+Please refer to the section numbers inside the part labeled "TRANSLATION AND COMMENTARY" instead.
+For example, section 23 begins "1 For setting out from Tarsus, I arrived at a certain city" and may be on page 97 of 144 in the ebook).
 - Cyril of Jerusalem.
 "Mystagogic Catechesis 1,2,4, & 5."
 In *Cyril of Jerusalem*, 169-175, 179-187.
 Translated by E.J.
 Yarnold, S.J.
 London: Taylor & Francis Group, 2000. *(VLC)*

 *Secondary Sources*